Towerkill: Mechanisms

 Researchers at the University of Southern California reported in 2012 that red lights are worse than white lights, and switching to blinking lights can cut fatalities by half without reducing visibility by aircraft.
 In a 25-year study of bird mortality at the 1010 ft tower at Tall Timbers Research Station near Tallahassee, Florida, US, kills occurred nearly every night from mid-August through mid-November.
-Moderate numbers of migrants were killed under perfectly clear skies, but the toll increased markedly with overcast conditions.
+Moderate numbers of migrating birds were killed under perfectly clear skies, but the toll increased markedly with overcast conditions.
 Researchers believe the attraction to lighted regions results in most towerkill, and numerous studies have been conducted to further understand the phenomena.

 In May 2012, the US Federal Aviation Administration (FAA) published a report which concluded that as long as the brighter flashing lights remained active, extinguishing the steady burning red lights on communication towers at night would still provide enough conspicuity for pilots, and result in significantly fewer avian fatalities.
 This change would also save tower operators maintenance and energy costs.
 Since the report was published, the FAA and FCC have approved the change in lighting systems, and it is now an option for tower operators to change the lights on their existing towers, or to build new towers with the new lighting system.

 Wind turbines

 Wind turbines represent a much smaller threat to birds, due to being much lower in number and lacking guy wires.
-The American Bird Conservancy estimates wind turbines kill 10,000 to 40,000 birds a year, which is a smaller percentage compared to communication towers, which kill 40 to 60 million a year, as estimated by the American Wind Energy Association.
-Overall, wind turbines cause about one-tenth of a percent of all unnatural bird deaths in the United States each year.
+The American Bird Conservancy estimated wind turbines kill 10,000 to 40,000 birds a year, which is a smaller percentage compared to communication towers, which kill 40 to 60 million a year, as estimated by the energy trade group American Wind Energy Association.
+Overall, as of 2010, wind turbines were estimated to cause about one-tenth of a percent of all unnatural bird deaths in the United States each year.
+A 2013 survey of published studies estimated that the total number of bird kills for all single-pole turbine wind farms in the United States was 140,000 to 328,000 per year.